Caryota

 Caryota is a genus of palm trees.
 They are often known as fishtail palms because of the shape of their leaves.

-There are about 13 species native to Asia (China, India, Indonesia, etc.), northern Australia, and the South Pacific.
+As of September 2025, the genus comprises 14 accepted species, with a native distribution ranging from the Indian subcontinent and southern China, extending in a south-east direction to Queensland, Australia and Vanuatu.

 One of the more widely known species is Caryota urens, the flowers of which are used to make one type of jaggery (an unrefined sugar), and also to make palm wine.
 Caryota mitis is native to Indochina, but has become an invasive introduced species in the US state of Florida.
 They are also one of the few Arecaceae with bipinnate foliage.
 Many grow in mountainous areas and are adapted to warm mediterranean climates as well as subtropical and tropical climates.